97alexlo/asteroids-clone/README.md

 ![gameDemo](https://github.com/alexlo97/Space-Shooter/blob/master/screenshots/gameDemo.gif)

 ## Space Shooter
 An implementation of the classic arcade game: Asteroids.
-Built with Java using the JavaFX library The application currently has:
+Built with Java using the JavaFX library <br />
+The application currently has:
 - A main menu
 - The game